zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-websphere.md

 * Dependencies ZIP file
 * OSGi Dependencies ZIP file

-See [Installing a Liferay DXP Tomcat Bundle](../installing-a-liferay-tomcat-bundle.md) to learn more about available Liferay DXP downloads.
+See [Installing a Liferay-Tomcat Bundle](../installing-a-liferay-tomcat-bundle.md) to learn more about available Liferay DXP downloads.

 The [`LIFERAY_HOME` directory](../../reference/liferay-home.md) is where Liferay DXP stores and manages files and folders required to function.
 On WebSphere, the `LIFERAY_HOME` directory is typically `[Install Location]/WebSphere/AppServer/profiles/[your-profile]/liferay`.